SJL-UCAS/ADAD_generate/README.md

-ADAD:
+ADIA-CMGR:
-This repository contains codes for generating the 500 m Agricultural Drought Impacted Area Dataset in the Main Grain-Production Area of China (ADAD).
+This repository contains codes for generating the 500 m Agricultural Drought Impacted Area Dataset in China’s main grain region (CMGR).
 The dataset can be downloaded at: https://zenodo.org/records/15201953.

 There provides an example of the evaluation and extraction of the agricultural drought impacted areas in Hunan Province.
 The agricultural drought impacted area of other provinces are extracted by the same code.